-Sometimes, I’ll admit it, sometimes I’m looking for something to steal because stolen treasures are even more exciting.
+Sometimes, I’ll admit it, sometimes I’m looking for something to steal.
+Stolen treasures are even more exciting.
 But I never find anything.
 There is nothing that calls to be mine.

 I never live there, I am always walking through, and everything I see is out of my reach, therefore exotic and exciting.

 I know exactly why I have this dream, and I know exactly why it comforts me.
 I won’t tell you every detail, but I might hint that when I wanted to live in the woods, there was a reason it might have been preferable to home.
 Maybe more than one reason.

 Those reasons stopped in my teenage years, and so did my attempts to run off and live like a feral child.
 I was always caught, but those moments of freedom wandering around unfamiliar streets affected me forever.
 To the point that they molded my dreams.

 When I started riding a bike to explore, the dreams started sometimes taking on the feel of flying, racing along in pure joy up and down the roads.
 Never high enough to reach the sky, or even avoid cars without a lot of effort, but a nice smooth gliding flight that I had the joy of recreating when I woke up and got on my bike again.
 I don’t have a bike anymore, but I still fly through neighborhoods in my sleep.

 When I lived on the street, the longing to be a part of the places I passed through grew to something more intense, darker, but comforting and familiar in its own way.
 The dreamy landscapes I wandered through grew more colorful, more diverse, more like an entire city contained in a small area, each street a representation of the best of all the towns I’ve wandered through, secret treasures and fascinations intact.